January 28, 2019

 This matches the results from Gallup polls on sleep going back more than 25 years.
 In polls from 1990 through 2013, Gallup consistently found that 40 percent of Americans get less than seven hours of sleep.

-“Short sleep duration has been linked to various negative health outcomes including cardiovascular disease, obesity, and depression, as well as to safety issues related to drowsy driving and injuries,” study author Taylor Shockey said in a press release.
+“Short sleep duration has been linked to various negative health outcomes including cardiovascular disease, obesity, and depression, as well as to safety issues related to drowsy driving and injuries,” study author Taylor Shockey said.

 Combined with the economic costs (the CDC reports 1.2 million lost working days and up to a $411 billion cost to the economy each year), insufficient shut-eye should concern every employer.